18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 ## Python

-In Python, you should specifiy pinned dependencies `requirements.txt`, and you should be sure to use specific, frozen versions -- e.g. `Django==1.9.6`, `six==1.10.0`, etc. You can generate this using `pip freeze`; a common idiom is `pip freeze > requirements.txt` to generate the frozen list and stream it
+In Python, you should specify pinned dependencies `requirements.txt`, and you should be sure to use specific, frozen versions -- e.g. `Django==1.9.6`, `six==1.10.0`, etc. You can generate this using `pip freeze`; a common idiom is `pip freeze > requirements.txt` to generate the frozen list and stream it